 According to its website, Nations Recovery Center is “licensed and insured throughout the United States…and maintains a professional approach to collections by utilizing innovative methods and continuously evaluating new procedures.”
 NRC “is committed to outperforming the competition” and bringing “the greatest return available while maintaining the professional standards our clients require.”

 As a full-service collection agency, NRC’s collection division utilizes skip tracing; early out programs; asset and income investigations; payment monitoring; and insurance follow-ups.
 NRC collects delinquencies for companies in the bank card; retail; medical; communications; insurance; commercial; auto deficiency; security; and consumer line of credit industries.

 NRC’s Technology & Compliance page cites compliance with the Fair Debt Collection Practices Act (FDCPA); the Health Information Portability and Accountability Act (HIPAA); and the Gramm-Leach-Bliley Act (GLBA).
 They also indicate that they are nationally bonded, insured, and licensed and encrypt all data transfers.
 They are members of the Association of Credit and Collection Professionals (ACA), HFMA, and CLL.

 However, they do not offer any information about their compliance policies or training programs.
 They have posted a required legal disclaimer identifying themselves as a debt collector, but they do not provide any links or references to consumer protection resources, laws, or agencies.

 The BBB has closed 61 complaints against Nations Recovery Center in the past three years, with 21 complaints closed in the past 12 months.
 Most of those complaints allege problems with billing and collection.
 Since March 2015, the Consumer Financial Protection Bureau (CFPB) has closed 38 complaints against NRC.
-Justia lists at least 19 cases of civil litigation naming Nations Recovery Center as a defendant.
+Justia lists at least 19 cases of civil litigation naming NRC as a defendant.